Social Listening Query Builder

 Archiving and deleting Topics

 You can archive and delete your Topics.
 If you archive a Topic, you can still access this Topic and go back to it as much as you want, but no new data will populate.
-Once you archive a Topic, you archive it for good and it can’t become active.
+If you Archive a Topic, you can contact Sprout Support if you need it to become unarchived and if you have an open slot for a Topic available.

 If you delete a Topic, you delete it for good and it can’t be restored.